Reconsidering the Best Premium Credit Cards for Travel in 2025

 The Rules Changed

 I thought I had my premium card setup figured out.
-I had my go-tos for everyday spending, a clear favorite for lounge access, and a system for rotating through welcome offers on a regular schedule.
-But a recent change from one of the biggest banks in the points and miles world just shifted the landscape—and it’s made me pause and rethink what my “keeper” cards actually are.
+I go-to cards for everyday spending, a clear favorite for lounge access, and a system for rotating through welcome offers on a regular schedule.
+But a recent change from one of the biggest banks in the points and miles world just shifted the landscape, and it’s made me pause and rethink what my “keeper” cards actually are.

 Here’s what changed: This bank has always had a rule where you could earn a welcome offer once every 48 months on certain cards.
-That rule made it easy to plan your card strategy over time—you’d open a card, and if you decided to close it or downgrade it, you still had the freedom to apply at a later time and earn a new welcome bonus.
+That rule made it easy to plan your card strategy over time.
+You just set up a rotation strategy for every 48 months.

 But now?
 That predictable window is gone.